bullhorn/invenias-api-docs/source/index.html.md

 --------- | ------- | -----------
-username | [required] | Invenias user account username. password | [required] | Invenias user account password. client_id | [required] | This is the unique identifier for your Application. client_secret | [required] | This is a secret key known only to the application and the authorization server. grant_type | password | The method an application uses gets an access token. scope | openid profile api email | Scope is a mechanism in OAuth 2.0 to limit an application's access to a user's account.
+username | [required] | Invenias user account username. password | [required] | Invenias user account password. client_id | [required] | This is the unique identifier for your application. client_secret | [required] | This is a secret key known only to the application and the authorization server. grant_type | password | The method an application uses gets an access token. scope | openid profile api email | Scope is a mechanism in OAuth 2.0 to limit an application's access to a user's account.

-You will need to use this token to authenticate when using all endpoints using the Authorization header using the format "Authorization: {type} {credentials}", where the type is your `token_type` and the credentials are your `access_token`.
+You will need to use this token to authenticate when using all endpoints using the Authorization header using the format “Authorization: {type} {credentials}”, where the type is your `token_type` and the credentials are your `access_token`.

 Integrations using the Authorization Code grant type use a redirect URL to direct users to the Invenias login screen as part of the authentication process, requiring initial user interaction to trigger the integration.
-As part of Invenias X, one of the new features is Single Sign-On, as we allow customers to configure multiple Identity Providers for their users.
+As part of Invenias X, one of the additional features is Single Sign-On, as we allow customers to configure multiple Identity Providers for their users.
 Users can authenticate with the API using any of the enabled Identity Providers.

 <aside class="notice">
-The token is valid for 24 hours.
-We use short-lived access tokens for security and this period cannot be extended.
+A token is valid for 24 hours, only.
+It is not possible for the expiration period for tokens to be extended.

-The tokens are issued with a short expiration time so that the application is forced to continually refresh them, giving the service a chance to revoke an application’s access if needed.
+Tokens have a short expiration time ensuring that it forces applications to refresh them, giving the service a chance to revoke an application’s access if needed.

-When the access token expires, the application can use the refresh token to obtain a new access token.
+When an access token expires, the application can use the refresh token to get a new access token.
 It can do this behind the scenes, and without the user’s involvement so that it’s a seamless process to the user.
 However, this will require additional code to perform this function.
 </aside>

 ### Unauthorized requests
 If a client request contains an invalid `bearer_token`, the server returns response status 401 (unauthorized).
-For more information on HTTP status codes see [here](https://bullhorn.github.io/invenias-api-docs/#http-response-status-codes).
+For more information on HTTP status codes, see [here](https://bullhorn.github.io/invenias-api-docs/#http-response-status-codes).

 ### Identifying if an OAuth token has expired